-The use of this manual and the conditions or methods of installation, operation, use, and maintenance of the MS-E Series Inverter/Charger is beyond the control of Magnum Energy Inc. Therefore, this company assumes no responsibility and expressly disclaims any liability for loss, damage, or expense whether direct, indirect, consequential, or incidental that may arise out of or be in anyway connected with such installation, operation, use, or maintenance.
+This manual provides detailed installation and operation information for the MS-E inverter and is intended for the system installer and operator.
+The use of this manual and the conditions or methods of installation, operation, use, and maintenance of the MS-E Series inverter/charger is beyond the control of Magnum Energy.
+Therefore, this company does not assume responsibility and expressly disclaims liability for loss, damage, or expense whether direct, indirect, consequential or incidental that may arise out of or be any way connected with such installation, operation, use, or maintenance.